ModelEarth/community/start/feed/README.md

 [entity1\_inventory.csv](entity1_inventory.csv) and [entity1\_wishlist.csv](entity1_wishlist.csv)

 Replace "entity1" with a short lowercase name (handle) for yourself or your organization.
-Use underscores instead of spaces.
+Use dashes or underscores instead of spaces.

 We'll generate embeddable lists that you can also display in your own website.